AWAProjectT35/awa-documentation/Testing.md

 white box tests are done by reviewing the changes someone made to the code and giving feedback.
-This happens on github when a merge request adds many changes or causes issues and the author wishes a review by someone else before merging the changes into the main product.
+This happens on github when a merge request adds many changes or causes potential issues and the author wishes a review by someone else before merging the changes into the main product.
+These test are not documented, however if the test was successfull the tester can approve to the changes on github.
+In case there are still issues in the proposed changes, the tester leaves a comment under the pull request on github and does not approve the changes.

 Local testing means testing the application under test running on the testers computer.
 All parts of the application, frontend, backend and database are running localy.
+These tests follow a test case and the result is documented in the test case document itself.

 Online testing means testing the application in its deployed state running on Heroku, including frontend, backend and database.
+Otherwise all procedings are the same as with local testing.

 ### Bug Triage

 When a bug is found while following a test case it must be reported on github as an issue with the label `Bug`.
 The author of the code that caused the bug must be assigned to the issue.
-Only when the bug is fixxed can the test continue.
+Only when the bug is fixxed can the test be run again.

 ## Test Deliverables

 1. Test Plan - this document
 2. Test Cases including test results and date of testing
-3. Bug Reports on GitHub
+3. Bug Reports on GitHub as Issue with the `Bug` label.
-4. Comments on merge requests on Github
+4. Comments on pull requests on Github